About—FRANCIS H A L P I N

 Excerpt—INFLECTION P O I N T S

-Falling faster and faster he decided to straighten his body and fly down feet first.
+He decided to straighten his body and fly down feet first.
 If a tree or the ground was coming, it wouldn’t matter.
 But if he was over water, having his toes pointed down with arms and chin up would give him a chance to survive.
-And if something didn’t happen soon, it wouldn’t make a difference—he was falling so fast he would be dead no matter what.
+And if something didn’t happen soon, it wouldn’t make a difference.
+He was falling so fast he would be dead no matter what.